-I started out putting the dollar bills in an envelope, but in a few months, the envelope was stuffed.
+I started putting the dollar bills in an envelope, but the envelope was full in a few months.

 I moved the cash to a shoe box and watched the pile grow.

-At the end of the year, I was excited to count my money.
+At the end of the year, I was excited to count my savings.

-The let down was the big pile I had came to $178.
+The letdown was the big pile I had totaled $178.

-If you like the idea of the two options above but don’t pay in cash, here is an alternative for you.
+If you like the idea of the two money saving challenges above but don’t pay in cash, here is an alternative.

-Make it a habit to check your bank balance on a weekly basis.
+Make it a habit to check your bank balance every week.